-To prepare a draft variation to the Table to clause 17 of Standard 1.3.3 - Processing Aids, to permit the use of endo-protease sourced from Aspergillus niger.
+To approve the draft variation to the Table to clause 17 of Standard 1.3.3 - Processing Aids, to permit the use of endo-protease (EC 3.4.21.26) sourced from Aspergillus niger.

-11.1 Reasons for Preferred Approach
+12.1 Reasons for Decision

-An amendment to the Code approving the use of endo-protease sourced from A. niger as a processing aid is proposed on the basis of the available evidence for the following reasons:
+An amendment to the Code approving the use of endo-protease sourced from A. niger as a processing aid was approved on the basis of the available evidence for the following reasons:

-- A detailed safety assessment has concluded that the use of the enzyme as a processing aid for food manufacture does not raise any public health and safety concerns. - Use of the enzyme as a processing aid is technologically justified as an alternative cold stabilisation treatment to reduce haze formation in chilled package beers, which may provide economic and process time benefits to brewers.

-- Permitting use of the enzyme would not impose significant costs for government agencies, consumers or manufacturers. - The proposed draft variation to the Code is consistent with the section 18 objectives of the FSANZ Act. - There are no relevant New Zealand standards.
+- A detailed safety assessment has concluded that the use of the enzyme as a processing aid for food manufacture does not raise any public health and safety concerns. - Use of the enzyme as a processing aid is technologically justified as an alternative cold stabilisation treatment to reduce haze formation in chilled package beers, which may provide economic and process time benefits to brewers. - Permitting use of the enzyme would not impose significant costs for government agencies, consumers or manufacturers. - The draft variation to the Code is consistent with the section 18 objectives of the FSANZ Act. - There are no relevant New Zealand standards.

-12. Implementation and Review
+13. Implementation and Review

-The draft variation to the Code will come into effect on gazettal.
+If no review of the Board's decision is requested by the Ministerial Council, the draft variation to the Code will come into effect on gazettal.